Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Kansas City and its opponents have combined to score more than 54.5 points in five of six games this season.
+- Kansas City and its opponents have gone over the current 54.5-point total in five of six games (83.3%) this season.

-- Sunday's over/under is 0.9 points lower than the two team's combined 55.4 points per game average.
+- The two teams combine to score 55.4 points per game, 0.9 more than the total in this contest.

-- This contest's total is 9.1 points under the 63.6 these two squads combine to give up per game in 2020.
+- This contest's over/under is 9.1 points under the 63.6 these two squads combine to give up per game in 2020.

-- The Chiefs and their opponents score an average of 54.4 points per game, 0.1 fewer than Sunday's total.
+- The average total in Chiefs games this season is 54.4, 0.1 points fewer than Sunday's over/under of 54.5.

 - In 2020, games involving the Football Team have averaged a total of 44.7 points, 9.8 fewer than this game's set over/under.